Bicycle Laws for Riders and Others

 What are the typical questions asked after a bicycle mishap?

-What happens if I was not wearing a helmet at the time of the crash?
+- What happens if I was not wearing a helmet at the time of the crash?
 If you are over the age of 18 and not wearing a helmet, it will not affect your claim.
 But in all cases, the defense may argue not wearing a helmet caused a worse injury.
-This remains true even when not required by law.
+And this remains true even when not required by law.

-What happens if there were prior injuries?
+- What happens if there were prior injuries?
 Many people have previous injuries.
-So after a bike mishap, the at-fault party must pay for the injuries directly related to the accident.
-In fact, they must also cover the worsening old wounds.
+So after a bike mishap, the at-fault party must pay for the damages directly related to the accident.
+They must also cover the worsening old wounds.
 Old injuries are often more vulnerable to re-injury.
 So they remain susceptible to re-injury.
-This is because the tissue has been weakened at the site of the injury.
-Even if a prior injury affects the body, it does not harm the claim.
+Mostly, this is because of weakened tissue at the injury site.
+But even if a prior injury affects the body, it does not harm the claim.
 Also, it may even help show the amount of pain and suffering in a minor incident.

 Where are The Bicycle Attorneys with Experience?